Speeding is the second most common cause of accidents in America.

 Driving 20-29 miles per hour over the limit attracts a fine of $270- $330 and four points on your driving record.

-While you will be stopped and given a ticket for exceeding speed limits by any number of miles, the penalties are lower depending on the excesses.
+While you will be stopped and given a ticket for exceeding the speed limit by any amount, the penalties are lower depending on how much you exceed it.

-However, being 30 MPH above the speed limit is no longer a simple infraction, but a serious misdemeanor offense.
+However, being 30 MPH over the speed limit is no longer a simple infraction but a serious misdemeanor.

-You are unlikely to catch a break for going over the speed limits by 30 miles and above.
-If you already have demerit points on your driving record, such an offense can cause you to lose your license.
+You are unlikely to catch a break for going over the speed limit by 30 miles or more.
+If you already have demerit points on your driving record, this offense can result in the loss of your license.

 You can also face criminal penalties.

-A first conviction for going this high over the speed limit will attract a fine in the area of $1000.
+A first conviction for going this far over the speed limit will result in a fine of around $1000.

-A second one will yield $2500 and a one-year license revocation.
-You will get a fine of $5000 for a third one aside from losing your license for ten years.
+A second one will result in $ 2,500 and a one-year license revocation.
+You will get a $ 5,000 fine for a third one, in addition to losing your license for 10 years.

 You also get a third-degree felony conviction on your record.